birdclub-club/Snek-Game/README.md

 # Snek-Game
+Miners eat first.
 Be a snek if you dare.
+Entropy.